qbicsoftware/research-data-management/docs/user/user_registration.md

 ### Login to orcid

-We recommend to register to the data manager via your existing [orcid](https://orcid.org) account.
+We recommend to register to the data manager via an [orcid](https://orcid.org) account.
+This will allow you to log in to the data manager application as long as as you keep being logged into your orcid account, removing the necessity of a separate login step.

 To do so press on the "login with ORCiD" registration card on the bottom of the login page.